 She was named for her mother, Samantha, but switched the names around at the start of her career to become "Madeline S. Greene".
 NOTE: her signatures show that she herself spelled her name "Greene", but most of what was written about her spelled it "Green".
 I'll just take what was printed without further comment.

-In all, Samantha Greene had 9 children with four men: [Samuel?]
+In all, mother Samantha had 9 children with four men: [Samuel?]
 Jamison, Madeline's unknown father, Westley Wright, and Herman Sewell.
 They were (starting with the oldest): Johnny Jamison (later Greene), Marion Nathaniel Jamison (later Greene), Madeline Greene, Lillian Arbell Wright, Clara Wright, Anna Mae Sewell, Herman Sewell, Jesse Sewell, and Louis Sewell.
 Johnny, Marion, Madeline, and Lillian were born in South Carolina; the rest were born in Cleveland, to which Samantha moved around 1926.
 In 1940, she was operating a rooming house there..

 Per her brother, Jesse, there was music in the family.
 Brother Johnny played the saxophone, Marion the violin, and Jesse is still a keyboardist (with some clarinet thrown in).

 Supposedly she recorded "Blue Skies" with the Earl Hines band in Chicago on August 10, 1937.
 However, I can't find a single mention of an association with Hines prior to November 1940.
 She was only an amateur at that point and I can't imagine why Hines would include her in a session.
 Actually, the vocalist was someone named Marva Josie.

 In early December, she was appearing at Cleveland's Dunbar Club (as Samantha Green).
 A January 6, 1938 gossip column in the Call And Post had this (but not by June Williams): "An unexpected couple at the Douglas Club, silvery voiced Samantha Green seated with Pat [yup, it was Harley Patterson].
 Oh yeah, and she sang 'Once In A While'.
 Didja mean it pal?"
 By September 1938, as Madeline Greene, she'd become the vocalist with the Jeter-Pillars Orchestra, the house band at the Club Plantation (a white night club in St. Louis).
 The September 3 Indianapolis Recorder mentioned that: "Madeline Green, of Cleveland, Ohio, will be introduced to the St. Louis public in the near future by Jeter-Pillars orchestra and will be featured nightly with the orchestra in a broadcast scheduled to start September 15.
 Miss Green has made a host of friends in St. Louis, who are anxious to see her in action with Jeter-Pillars."
 Some of the musicians who passed through Jeter-Pillars were Harry "Sweets" Edison (trumpet), Herbert "Peanuts" Holland (trumpet), and Big Sid Catlett (drums), each of whom would record a version of "Open The Door, Richard" in 1947.

 Madeline's name finally appeared in ads starting September 24, 1938.
 The St. Louis Star And Times of that date said: "Madeline Green, a Negro song stylist, has captivated the patrons at the Club Plantation.
 Employing new song delivery that will be copied plenty before Miss Green sees many weeks in our town."
 (Yes, it's pure press agent drivel.)